skoef/crapvd/README.md

 but resist to the fact of configuring gateways or next-hops for each /64.
 So this is where we came up with:

-- generate lists of link-local address and prefix combinations per customer
+- generate lists of mac address, link-local address and prefix combinations per customer
 - listen for router solicitments from any of these link-local addresses
 - reply with a matching router advertisments, forging the given link-local address and MAC address of the router itself